UK Parliament honors lawmaker slain at constituents' meeting

 Bryant said the tenor of politics was “more sour now than I’ve known it in 20 years.”

-Nick Thomas-Symonds, crime and policing spokesman for the main opposition Labour Party, said he and many other politicians received “intimidation while out on the streets, death threats, terrible letters, awful emails.”

-“I don’t know a member of Parliament who has not suffered in that way,” he told the BBC.
-“It’s clear that something now has to change.”

-While many politicians fear for their safety, most also resist putting more barriers between themselves and the public in a country with a tradition of particular openness and where lawmakers regularly hold open meetings with those they represent.
-Prime Minister Boris Johnson’s spokesman, Max Blain, said that security would be reviewed, but “this attack cannot get in the way of democracy.”
+While many politicians fear for their safety, most also resist putting more barriers between themselves and the public in a country with a tradition of particular openness where lawmakers regularly hold “surgeries” to hear their constituents’ complaints and suggestions.

-“We will not be cowed by those who seek to divide us and spread hate and the PM has been struck by the bravery and commitment to serving constituents expressed by many MPs following Sir David’s death,” he said
+Johnson said politicians would “never allow those who commit acts of evil to triumph over the democracy and the Parliament that Sir David Amess loved so much.”

 The killing has also renewed debate about the threat from people radicalized by Islamic extremist or far-right ideology.